reahl/reahl/reahl-doc/doc/tutorial/gettingstarted-develop.rst

 .. code-block:: python

-   from hello import HelloApp
+   from hello import HelloUI

-   web.site_root = HelloApp
+   web.site_root = HelloUI

 You can see info about all the configuration settings used by executing::